hb-ye/bikesharing-trip-datasets/README.md

 # bikesharing-trip-datasets
-An incomplete list of trip datasets of bikesharing systems in different cities
+See [wiki] (bikesharing-trip-datasets/wiki) for an incomplete list of trip datasets of bikesharing systems in different cities